Snippet reference

 JavaScript API

 The widget exposes window.DuggAI once loaded.
-The legacy window.DuggSupport alias still works during the rename window — both names resolve to the same object.
+The legacy window.DuggSupport alias still works — both names resolve to the same object.

 identify(user)